-If you are enrolled in another health insurance plan you should become familiar with its policies on overseas coverage and payment requirements.
+If you are enrolled in another health insurance plan, you should become familiar with its policies on overseas coverage and payment requirements.

-Before departure, make sure you visit a travel health clinic or meet with a doctor to ensure that all immunizations, vaccinations, prescriptions and preventative health needs are taken care of.
+Before departure, make sure you visit a travel health clinic or meet with a doctor to ensure that all immunizations, vaccinations, prescriptions, and preventative health needs are taken care of.
 Columbia offers these services on campus for students paying the Health Services fee.
-For information on Columbia health services please refer to the Columbia University Medical Services website.
+Please refer to the Columbia University Medical Services website for information on Columbia health services Columbia University Medical Services website.

-Check and verify visa requirements for each destination country and plan ahead as visa procurement can take several weeks.
+Check and verify visa requirements for each destination country and plan ahead, as visa procurement can take several weeks.
 Visit the host country’s Office of the Consulate General website for information on visa requirements.
 US citizens may refer to the US State Department’s general visa information service website.

 International students must verify with the International Students and Scholars Office (ISSO) that travel meets the condition of their student visa.
 Please visit the Columbia University International Programs and Services website.

-SIPA provides internship grants to qualifying students to help defray the costs of unpaid or low paid internships abroad.
+SIPA provides internship grants to qualifying students to help defray the costs of unpaid or low-paid internships abroad.
 For more information, please refer to the SIPA Travel Grant section.

-All other students should contact the Office of Student Affairs: (212) 854-8690; fax: (212) 854-1657; Stefan Brown, Senior Assistant Dean, firstname.lastname@example.org.
+All other students should contact SIPA's Office of Student Affairs: (212) 854-8690; Stefan Brown, Senior Assistant Dean, firstname.lastname@example.org.

-For background information on your destination(s) visit the U.S. State Department website.
+For background information on your destination(s), visit the U.S. State Department website.
 Keep the US or your home country’s in-country embassy address and contact information with you when you travel.

 For additional resources on Health & Safety and General Travel, please consult Columbia’s Office of Global Programming.
-The site contains passport and travel agency information for students and has a link to an on-line training course for travel abroad called “What’s Up with Culture?”
+The site contains passport and travel agency information for students and has a link to an online training course for travel abroad called “What’s Up with Culture?”